ptlis/shell-command/README.md

 #### Add Arguments

-Next we may provide any arguments to the command, either one at a time:.
+Next we may provide any arguments to the command, either chained:

-Add an argument.
-These are textual identifiers, prefixed with '--', optionally with a value.
-The separator is configurable & defaults to a single space character.

 ```php
     $builder